The Board Game Design Course

 Kickstarter board game planning (wrap-up)

-Over the past few months, I’ve been sharing with you how to put together and run a Kickstarter board game campaign, from developing your plan, to building your page, to determining your pricing, and everything in between.
-I hope you’ve gotten a lot out of this series!
+Over the past few months, I’ve been sharing with you how to put together and run a Kickstarter board game campaign, from developing your plan to building your page to determining your pricing, and everything in between.
+I hope you’ve learned a few things from this series!

 Today we’re going to wrap up this series by talking about what to do when and how to keep on top of everything before, during, and after your campaign.